jackjakarta/ElonGPT-Discord-Bot/README.md

 ## Introduction

-Welcome to the Discord Bot with AI Integration!
-This versatile bot seamlessly integrates with a variety of AI models to offer engaging and practical features.
+This bot seamlessly integrates with a variety of AI models to offer engaging and practical features.
 It leverages the OpenAI API for natural language processing tasks and harnesses the power of DALL-E for image generation.
 Additionally, it can interact with the CoinMarketCap API to provide up-to-date cryptocurrency data.
 Please note that this bot uses the older Discord library for bot creation and does not employ application commands.

+## Branch

+Use the `release/v1` branch to run the bot.
+The `main` branch has been updated with some personal configuration.

 ## Features